KI-CISWG/MVCR/mvcr-0.7.md

  Sexual Life [ ]
  Add +

-In this example if the data capture was health related in the US, then health should be displayed and a HIPPA compliant purpose list and Health PI category list added to the receipt, in many cases with a 3rd party standard, certification and trustmark to increase .
+In this example if the data capture was health related in the US, then health should be displayed and a HIPAA compliant purpose list and Health PI category list added to the receipt, in many cases with a 3rd party standard, certification and trustmark to increase usability and transfer liability.

 ### Information Sharing Specification
 In the MVCR this is a Y/N (binary on and off) flag, and if On, then the 3rd parties, the specified purpose and at the minimum the data categories shared are be listed here.

-(Note: TBD In v0.8 binding roles and policy, contract for information sharing should be here and reference Terms & Conditions)
+(Note: TBD In v0.8 binding roles and policy, contact for information sharing should be here and a reference to Terms & Conditions, which is an additional consent/contrct that is downstream can also be linked into a 'infomration sharing specification'.  (similar to the structure of a purpose specification)

 ## Fields in Review v0.8:
+In order to create v0.7 much has been cut to the minimum, this includes some feild that are in review, these are

  * Review consent transaction data
  * Review consent context
  * Review - Link to short privacy notice